dschoorisse/WinUI3App1/README.md

 ### Camera

-### Camera

 #### Canon Camera Usage

 For this project, Canon mirrorless cameras are used for high-quality image capture and reliable remote control via the Canon EDSDK.
-After evaluating several models, the Canon EOS R50 and EOS R100 were considered.
+After evaluating several model specifications, the Canon EOS R50 and EOS R100 were considered.
 Based on the requirements for autofocus performance, video capabilities, and power options, the Canon EOS R50 is the preferred choice.

 Below is a direct comparison of the two models: